LeaseCrunch Blog

 Let’s start by looking at the two most general categories: gross leases and net leases.

 A gross lease in commercial real estate is a lease in which the lessee is responsible only for their rent payment.
-The lessor pays all other operating expenses, such as insurance, taxes, and utilities.
-Gross leases like this are also called absolute gross leases.
+The lessor pays all other operating expenses, such as:

-Net leases are leases in which the lessee pays at least one of the lessor’s operating expenses.
+Net leases are commercial leases in which the lessee pays at least one of the lessor’s operating expenses.
 How many and which operating expenses the lessee is responsible for changes depending on the type of net lease, such as single, double, triple, or absolute triple.

 In general, a good rule of thumb is that if the word “net” is in the name of a lease, it means that the lessee will be responsible for at least one type of operating expense.
+In an absolute net lease, the lessee is responsible for all the operating expenses associated with a property.

 A single net lease is a lease in which a lessee agrees to pay one of the three main operating expenses in addition to their rent.
 The operating expense for which a lessee is responsible varies depending on the contract, but property taxes are the most common in this type of lease agreement.